moonburnt/romman/README.md

 `./romman-cli -h`

 ## Currently implemented:
-- Compare provided files with no-intro .dat files placed into ./Datasheets
+- Compare roms with no-intro/tosec/redump .dat files (either placed into ./Datasheets or specified with --datfiles flag)
+- Log info about which ROM has matched which entry from which datasheet
-- Print total usage statistics at the end into stdout (e.g amount of hits and misses)
+- Print total usage statistics at the end into stdout (e.g amount hits, misses and files tool couldnt verify for whatever reasons)
-- Ability to specify non-default datasheet path (or directly target datasheet files) with --datfiles flag

 ## TODO:

-- Redesign internal database structure to make process of comparing data more convenient
-- Add support for redump and tosec data files (maybe also mame)
+- Maybe add support for mame xmls
-- Automatically update data files to newest available versions
+- Ability fetch newest available datasheets
 - Verify games in zip archives
 - Delete non-matching files or move them to separate directory (in case they are archived - move whole archives)
 - Rename matching files with non-matching names (in case they are archived - skip)
-- Detailed log with data about which files got affected
+- Avoid swimming in ram (either by dumping data into cache file or comparing files directly with sheets, without keeping them in ram)
 - Log stdout to something like info.log and stderr to error.log
 - Maybe make pyqt5 gui